paulhowardarm/rust-demo-cca-verify/README.md

 ## Set-Up
 This code builds to a standalone console Rust program that can be invoked without any command-line arguments.
 The sample data is all hard-coded into the source.

-The program requires a Veraison service with its verification endpoint published to port 8080 on the local host.
+The program requires a Veraison service to use as the verifier.
+By default, it will use the service published by Linaro at `http://veraison.test.linaro.org:8080`.
+To use this service, simply compile and run the example exactly as it is.
+There is no need for any additional set-up.

-To achieve this, follow the steps documented to create a Docker deployment of Veraison [here](https://github.com/veraison/services/blob/main/README.md).
+To use your own Veraison service instead, follow the steps documented to create a Docker deployment of Veraison [here](https://github.com/veraison/services/blob/main/README.md).

 Once Veraison is running, you will need to provision some sample endorsements for a CCA platform.
 These are provided as part of Veraison's end-to-end demo script.
 Follow the steps [here](https://github.com/veraison/services/blob/main/end-to-end/README.md) as far as provisioning the endorsements.
 Ensure that your shell has the `SCHEME` environment variable set to `cca`.